 Inside the terminal they also have public toilets (restrooms) and charge only 3 baht for using them.

-At the back of Ekkamai Bus Station, there is a luggage storage run by private company.
+At the back of the station you can find a luggage storage run by private company.
 The left luggage office is open from 6.00 am to 6.00 pm.

 Ekkamai Bus Terminal has waiting area for passengers.
 The area is surrounded by ticket counters.
 There is a small television which is turned on for most of the time.